Keywords Studios (1): The Honeymoon, and What Happened Next

 PREFERENCE: Use <this word>, not <that word>, because <this word> works better here.

 She was tough but (usually) fair.
-There were a few MAJOR points from time to time, but there weren’t many.
+There were some MAJOR points, but there weren’t many.
 Nitpicks, sure, because that’s what reviewers do.

 Steve didn’t see it that way.